brianloveswords/hookshot/README.md

 ## Defaults to use when a branch configuration is missing fields.
 ## "method" is required.
 [default]
 method = "ansible"                    # default task type. "makefile" or "ansible" task = "deploy"                       # default make task to run.
 Optional. playbook = "ansible/deploy.yml"       # default playbook to use for ansible.
 Optional inventory = "ansible/inventory"       # default inventory to use for ansible.
-Optional notify_url = "http://127.0.0.1:7231" # default notify url.
+Optional notifiers = ["http://127.0.0.1:7231"] # default notifier.
 Optional

 ## Configuration for branches that have tasks associated with them.
 This doesn't
 ## need to be comprehensive of every branch in the repository.
 Any configuration